sungsoo/sungsoo.github.io/_posts/2014-01-18-partial-persistence.md

 further updates until it also fills.

-For every node in our old data structure, the new data structure will have a collection of nodes: one current with the latest versions and potentially many old ones used only for reading the old versions.
-Every time we ‘archive’ a node we will also update all (versioned) pointers to to instead refer to the latest node.
+For every node in our old data structure, the new data structure will have a collection of nodes: one current with the *latest versions* and potentially many old ones used *only for reading* the old versions.
+Every time we ‘*archive*’ a node we will also update all (versioned) pointers to to instead refer to the latest node.

 Proof: